SpectoLabs/hoverfly/docs/pages/tutorials/basic/postserveaction/postserveaction.rst

       }
     }

- Run below hoverctl command to import simulation file.
+ Run this hoverctl command to import the simulation file.

 .. code:: bash
     hoverctl import <path-to-simulation-file>

-Once done, make a curl call to date.jsontest.com using below curl call.
+The simulation sets hoverfly to return a successful response and 3 seconds after that invokes the "callback-script" action.
+You can try it out by making the following request to http://date.jsontest.com using cURL.

 .. code::bash
     curl --proxy http://localhost:8500 http://date.jsontest.com

-Check the logs using hoverctl that post serve action was invoked.
-You will see the message - `Output from post serve action HTTP call invoked from IP Address`.
+You should see the message in the hoverfly logs - `Output from post serve action HTTP call invoked from IP Address`.

 .. code::bash